Online MBA in Florida

 Although each program is unique, typical core coursework includes the following: Standard Coursework – Legal and Ethical Implications of Business Decision Making, Foundations of Management Information Systems, Valuation and Financial Decision Making, The Financial Environment, Management Science Models for Decision Making, Corporate Strategy and Organization, International Marketing, and Strategic Marketing.

 Concentrations and Specialization Options

-The full-time 21 month MBA program is the only program that offers concentrations.
+The full-time 21 month MBA program in Florida is the only program that offers concentrations.
 These include the following:

 - Finance – Students who select this concentration will develop advanced skillsets in valuation and decision making.
 This concentration is built on corporate finance and investments, and designed to prepare students for a career in the finance industry.
 Five courses are required for this option.